 A Federal tax law currently limits our ability to deduct an executive's compensation in excess of \$1,000,000 unless such compensation qualifies as "performance based compensation" or certain other exceptions are met.
-This law did not impact us in 1998.
+This law did not impact us in 1999.
 The Committee has continued to analyze the structure of its salary and various compensation programs in light of this law.
 The Committee's present intent is to take appropriate steps to ensure the continued deductibility of its executive compensation.
 For this reason, the Committee and the Board of Directors recommended, and the shareowners approved, the Stock Incentive Plan and a new Annual Incentive Plan at the 1998 Annual Meeting so that certain compensation payable thereunder would qualify for the "performance based compensation" exception to the \$1,000,000 deduction limit and thereby continue to be deductible by the Company.

 BASE SALARY.
-The base salaries for our executive officers in 1998 were designed to be competitive with the Base Salary Survey Group and generally approximated the salary at the 50th percentile of the range for comparable executives employed by companies in the Base Salary Survey Group.
+The base salaries for our executive officers in 1999 were designed to be competitive with the Electric Holding Company Survey Group (other than the base salary of Roger Farrell, which was designed to be competitive with the Energy Industry Survey Group) and generally approximated the salary at the 50th percentile of the range for comparable executives employed by companies in such survey group.
 Actual base salaries were determined based on individual performance and experience.
-The salaries of executive officers for 1998 were determined in November 1997, with an effective date of January 1, 1998 and were subject to adjustment during the year if an individual's duties and responsibilities changed.
+The salaries of executive officers for 1999 were determined in November 1998, with an effective date of January 1, 1999 and were subject to adjustment during the year if an individual's duties and responsibilities changed.
+The 1999 base salary amounts for the most highly compensated executive officers are shown in the salary column of the Summary Compensation Table on page 13.

 ANNUAL INCENTIVE COMPENSATION PLAN.
-Awards with respect to 1998 performance were made under the old Annual Incentive Compensation Plan to 47 employees, including all executive officers.
-The Plan was designed to provide key management personnel with annual incentive awards, the payment of which is tied to the achievement of specified Company objectives relating to profitability.
-Payouts of the awards were in cash and were dependent primarily on the achievement of the corporate and individual goals that were established by the Committee in January 1998.
-The corporate goals were based: (i) 50% on total shareowner return compared to a peer group of utilities and an earnings per share target established by the Committee and (ii) 50% on operating and maintenance expense and capital expense targets established by the Committee.
-The amount of the award for each executive officer was expressed as a percentage of base salary (the "targeted amount"), with the officer having the ability, depending upon achievement of corporate goals, to receive from 0% to 150% of such targeted amounts.
-For 1998, the targeted amounts ranged from 20% to 50% of base salary and approximated the 25th percentile of the level of such awards granted to comparable executives employed by companies in the Incentive Compensation Survey Group.
+Awards with respect to 1999 performance were made under the Annual Incentive Compensation Plan to 64 employees, including all executive officers.
+The Plan was designed to provide key management personnel with annual incentive awards, the payment of which is tied to the achievement of specified Company objectives.
+Payouts of the award were in cash and were dependent entirely on the achievement of the corporate goals that were established by the Committee in January 1999.
+For all executive officers other than Mr. Farrell, the corporate goals were based: (i) 50% on total Company shareowner return compared to a group of 87 electric utility holding companies and electric utilities and a Company consolidated earnings per share target established by the Committee and (ii) 50% on operating and maintenance expense and capital expense targets for OG&E established by the Committee.
+For Roger Farrell, the corporate goals were similar and were based: (i) 25% on the targets described above for total Company shareowner return and Company earnings per share, (ii) 25% on an Enogex consolidated net income target established by the Committee, (iii) 25% on an operating revenues target established by the Committee for Enogex and its marketing subsidiary and (iv) 25% on an Enogex consolidated operating, overhead and maintenance expense target established by the Committee.
+The amount of the award for each executive officer was expressed as a percentage of base salary (the "targeted amount"), with the officer having the ability, depending upon achievement of the corporate goals, to receive from 0% to 150% of such targeted amounts.
+For 1999, the targeted amount ranged from 25% to 55% of base salary and approximated the 25th percentile of the level of such awards granted to comparable executives employed by companies in the General Industry Survey Group.